 This disappears when the safety is slid forward and the rifle now becomes live and ready to fire.
 The Baikal has a double trigger mechanism — the length of pull is 14.25in for the front blade and 13.25in for the rear.

-Trigger-pull and weight is a bit creepy and heavy at 7.5lb, but when the rifle is shouldered and a target engaged, you hardly notice it, and repositioning the firing finger between both trigger-blades is soon instinctive.
+I thought that the rigger-pull and weight was a bit creepy and heavy at 7.5lb.
+However when the rifle is shouldered and a target engaged, you hardly notice it, and repositioning the firing finger between both trigger-blades is soon instinctive.

 Getting any double rifle to group accurately and together for both barrels can be tricky, and this is why doubles come regulated for a particular load.
 I had no such load, but tried a few factory loads and some jacketed and lead bullet reloads.